sendgrid/wordpress/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Fix changelog order in readme file
+= 1.4.4 =
+* Fix unicode filename for icon-128x128.png image
+= 1.4.3 =
+* Update plugin logo, description, screenshots on installation page = 1.4.2 =
+* Added SendGrid Statistics for the categories added in the SendGrid Settings Page = 1.4.1 =
+* Added support to set additional categories
+= 1.4 =
+* Fix warnings for static method, add notice for php version < 5.3.0, refactor plugin code = 1.3.2 =
+* Fix URL for loading image
+= 1.3.1 =
+* Fixed reply-to to accept: "name <email@example.com>" = 1.3 =
+* Added support for WordPress 3.8, fixed visual issues for WordPress 3.7 = 1.2.1 =
+* Fix errors: set_html_content_type error, WP_DEBUG enabled notice, Reply-To header is overwritten by default option = 1.2 =
+* Added statistics for emails sent through WordPress plugin = 1.1.3 =
+* Fix missing argument warning message
+= 1.1.2 =
+* Fix display for october charts
+= 1.1.1 =
+* Added default category on sending
+= 1.1 =
+* Added SendGrid Statistics
 = 1.0 =
 * Fixed issue: Add error message when PHP-curl extension is not enabled.

-= 1.1 =
-* Added SendGrid Statistics
-= 1.1.1 =
-* Added default category on sending
+== Upgrade notice ==

-= 1.1.2 =
+= 1.4.5 =
-* Fix display for october charts
+* Fix changelog order in readme file
-= 1.1.3 =
+= 1.4.4 =
-* Fix missing argument warning message
+* Fix unicode filename for icon-128x128.png image
-= 1.2 =
+= 1.4.3 =
-* Added statistics for emails sent through wordpress plugin = 1.2.1 =
+* Update plugin logo, description, screenshots on installation page = 1.4.2 =
-* Fix errors: set_html_content_type error, WP_DEBUG enabled notice, Reply-To header is overwritten by default option = 1.3 =
-* Added support for Wordpress 3.8, fixed visual issues for Wordpress 3.7 = 1.3.1 =
+* Added SendGrid Statistics for the categories added in the SendGrid Settings Page = 1.4.1 =
-* Fixed reply-to to accept: "name <email@example.com>" = 1.3.2 =
-* Fix URL for loading image
+* Added support to set additional categories
 = 1.4 =
-* Fix warnings for static method, add notice for php version < 5.3.0, refactor plugin code = 1.4.1 =
+* Fix warnings for static method, add notice for php version < 5.3.0, refactor plugin code = 1.3 =
-* Added support to set additional categories
-= 1.4.2 =
-* Added SendGrid Statistics for the categories added in the SendGrid Settings Page = 1.4.3 =
+* Added support for WordPress 3.8, fixed visual issues for WordPress 3.7 = 1.2 =
-* Update plugin logo, description, screenshots on installation page = 1.4.4 =
-* Fix unicode filename for icon-128x128.png image

-== Upgrade notice ==
+* Now you can switch between Sendgrid general statistics and Sendgrid WordPress statistics.
 = 1.1 =
 * SendGrid Statistics can be used by selecting the time interval for which you want to see your statistics.
-= 1.2 =
-* Now you can switch between Sendgrid general statistics and Sendgrid wordpress statistics.
-= 1.3 =
-* Added support for Wordpress 3.8, fixed visual issues for Wordpress 3.7 = 1.4 =
-* Fix warnings for static method, add notice for php version < 5.3.0, refactor plugin code = 1.4.1 =
-* Added support to set additional categories
-= 1.4.2 =
-* Added SendGrid Statistics for the categories added in the SendGrid Settings Page = 1.4.3 =
-* Update plugin logo, description, screenshots on installation page = 1.4.4 =
-* Fix unicode filename for icon-128x128.png image